Love playing Crazy Eights!

 Draw Power Card

 Players can enable a card that forces the next player to draw two cards, unless they can play a card of the same rank.
-If they do so, the next player is obliged to pick up 2 cards or play a card of the same rank, and so on, until someone is forced to pick up the cards.
-This card can be set to Two, Seven or Ace, or can be disabled entirely.
+If they do so, the next player is obliged to pick up double the penalty cards or play a card of the same rank, and so on, until someone is forced to pick up the cards.
+This card can be set to 2,7 or Ace, or it can be disabled entirely.

 Players can determine how many cards a Draw Power card requires from the next player.
 This can be set to 2 or 4.